 (c) Thousand megawatt-hours.

-Gross margin of Europe and Other decreased $25 million in the third quarter of 2001 as compared to the third quarter of 2000, primarily as a result of lower earnings from European power marketing operations, an adjustment to reflect an increase in credit reserves in the crude oil and liquids marketing business and the settlement of certain receivables for less than book value subsequent to September 30, 2001 but prior to the filing date of the Form 10-Q, partially offset by increased earnings from the European gas marketing operations and steel, coal and liquids marketing.
+Gross margin of Europe and Other decreased $25 million in the third quarter of 2001 as compared to the third quarter of 2000, primarily as a result of lower earnings from European power marketing operations, an adjustment to reflect an increase in credit reserves in the crude oil and liquids marketing business and the settlement of certain construction related receivables for less than book value subsequent to September 30, 2001 but prior to the filing date of the Form 10-Q, partially offset by increased earnings from the European gas marketing operations and steel, coal and liquids marketing.

 Operating expenses for Europe and Other increased $10 million in the third quarter of 2001 as compared to the same period of 2000 primarily due to the expansion into new markets and the growth of the European operations.